-In the United States, the 'Start by Believing' philosophy began to take shape in April 2011, which includes trauma-informed approaches to interviewing, policies, practices, training and collaboration of responding professionals.
+In the United States, the 'Start by Believing' philosophy began to take shape in April 2011, which includes trauma-informed approaches to interviewing, policies, practices, training and collaboration of responding professionals33.
 Again, specialist interviewers work with complainants of sexual assault, recognising the impact of trauma on an individual attempting to provide information.
-This philosophy draws from a neurobiological basis of trauma and seeks to identify additional cues of trauma in the interview, such as narrowed attention, dissociation, impaired reasoning etc. By recognising these cues within the complainant's narrative and being able to elicit this information, more thorough evidence-based investigations can be supported by the interview.
-We also support the NSW SARO approach as an alternative to speaking directly with a police officer.
+This philosophy draws from a neurobiological basis of trauma and seeks to identify additional cues of trauma in the interview, such as narrowed attention, dissociation, impaired reasoning etc. By recognising these cues within the complainant's narrative and being able to elicit this information, more thorough evidencebased investigations can be supported by the interview.
+We also support the NSW SARO34 approach as an alternative to speaking directly with a police officer.

-4. Aspects relating to trial processes
+Aspects relating to trial processes

-- Assessment of the credibility and reliability of complainants: We commend the commentary in the JRSV Issues Paper regarding the research related to memory in the context of trial proceedings and the potentially traumatising process of assessing the credibility of complainants (Part 58-68).
-Suggestions that complainants prior sexual activity, preferences, clothing, alcohol use, or work is related to their experience of being sexually assaulted is both (1) undermining and can have devastating consequences on the mental health of complainants as well as (2) being discouraging to others who have been assaulted to come forward.
-We agree that judges and personnel must be trained in the relevant memory scientific literature, as well as common 'rape myths' or misconceptions that can influence interpretations of complainants' accounts. - The importance of process: A large body of work stemming from procedural justice theory demonstrates that decision-making processes are equally, if not more important than outcomes for achieving justice.
-In particular, features such as trust, neutrality, respect and voice are key in determining victim satisfaction with justice responses.
-Procedural justice is particularly important in the context of sexual violence, and can reduce the distress experienced by victims of such crimes, for whom the need for expression and understanding is heightened. - Restorative justice procedures: One approach that has attracted support from many victims of sexual assault is restorative justice procedures.
-But because different victims may have different justice needs, ideally they would be able to choose from a suite of process options.
-However, victim preferences regarding particular sentencing outcomes should be balanced against the likely reintegrative potential of that sentence (e.g., sex offender registries, which are stigmatising and some evidence suggests do not reduce recidivism). - Use of victim impact statements: While we cannot comment on the legal implications of Victim Impact Statements (VIS), our members report them as being helpful for their clients therapeutically.
-The opportunity for victim-survivors to describe the impact of their experience can provide restorative elements to proceedings but may not necessarily have an impact on offenders' remorse.
+- Assessment of the credibility and reliability of complainants: Suggestions that complainants prior sexual activity, preferences, clothing, alcohol use, or work is related to their experience of being sexually assaulted is both (1) undermining and can have devastating consequences on the mental health of complainants as well as (2) being discouraging to others who have been assaulted to come forward35.
+We agree that judges and personnel must be trained in the relevant memory scientific literature, as well as common 'rape myths' or misconceptions that can influence interpretations of complainants' accounts35. - The importance of process: A large body of work stemming from procedural justice theory36 demonstrates that decision-making processes are equally, if not more important than outcomes for achieving justice.
+In particular, features such as trust, neutrality, respect and voice are key in determining victim satisfaction with justice responses37.
+Procedural justice is particularly important in the context of sexual violence, and can reduce the distress experienced by victims of such crimes, for whom the need for expression and understanding is heightened^{38,39}. - Restorative justice procedures: One approach that has attracted support from many victims of sexual assault is restorative justice procedures.
+But because different victims may have different justice needs, ideally they would be able to choose from a suite of process options40.
+However, victim preferences regarding particular sentencing outcomes should be balanced against the likely reintegrative potential of that sentence (e.g., sex offender registries, which are stigmatising and some evidence suggests do not reduce recidivism41). - Use of victim impact statements: While we cannot comment on the legal implications of Victim Impact Statements (VIS), our members report them as being therapeutically helpful for their clients.
+The opportunity for victim-survivors to describe the impact of their experience can provide restorative elements to proceedings but may not necessarily have an impact on offenders' remorse42.